gabrielhartmann/docker/docs/sources/reference/commandline/cli.md

 an [*ADD*](/reference/builder/#add) instruction to reference a file in the context.

-The `URL` parameter can specify the location of a Git repository; in this case,  the repository is the context.
-The Git repository is recursively cloned with its submodules.
-The system does a fresh `git clone -recursive` in a temporary directory on your local host.
-Then, this clone is sent to the Docker daemon as the context.
+The `URL` parameter can specify the location of a Git repository;
+the repository acts as the build context.
+The system recursively clones the repository and its submodules using a `git clone --depth 1 --recursive` command.
+This command runs in a temporary directory on your local host.
+After the command succeeds, the directory is sent to the Docker daemon as the context.
 Local clones give you the ability to access private repositories using local user credentials, VPN's, and so forth.

 Instead of specifying a context, you can pass a single Dockerfile in the `URL` or pipe the file in via `STDIN`.
 To pipe a Dockerfile from `STDIN`: